lrgresearch/gpaw-tools/README.md

                then the directory name will be /gpawsolve.
 If you change gpawsolve.py name to anyname.py then the directory name will be /anyname -h --Help    : Help
+-v --Version : Version information of running code and the latest stable code.
+Also gives download link.
  ```
+  You can put ASE Atoms object in to your config file and therefore can use it like an input file.
+As an example please note the example at: `examples\Bulk-aluminum` folder.

  #### As a stand alone script
  * Change the parameters from related lines for each simulation OR change `config.py` once and use `-c` argument.
  * If you want to use CIF files for structure, use `-i` argument like `gpawsolve.py -i structurefile.cif`.